dayosango/ga_capstone_forcibly_displaced_populations/README.md

 ## Conclusions ##

-The top feature importances that have the greatest influence on a person being allocated individual accommodation and not a displacement camp were as follows (highlighted by the Random Forest Classifier model):
+The features that have the greatest influence on a person being allocated individual accommodation and not a displacement camp were as follows (highlighted by the Random Forest Classifier model above):

 - Resettling in an urban location
 - Having a legal status of refugee